The Disappearance of Josef Mengele (film)

-The Disappearance of Josef Mengele (Das Verschwinden des Josef Mengele) is a 2025 German-language historical drama film written and directed by Kirill Serebrennikov.
-Based on the 2017 non-fiction novel of the same name by Olivier Guez, it stars August Diehl as Nazi SS doctor Josef Mengele.
+The Disappearance of Josef Mengele (Das Verschwinden des Josef Mengele) is a 2025 German-language historical drama film written and directed by Kirill Serebrennikov, based on the 2017 non-fiction novel of the same name by Olivier Guez.
+It stars August Diehl as Nazi SS doctor Josef Mengele, during his escape to South America.

-The film had its world premiere at the Cannes Premiere section of the 2025 Cannes Film Festival on 20 May 2025.
+The film had its world premiere at the Cannes Premiere section of the 2025 Cannes Film Festival on 20 May.
+It was theatrically released in France and Germany on 22 October.

 Premise

 The film follows Nazi physician Josef Mengele in the years following the end of the Second World War, detailing his later life in Argentina, Paraguay, and Brazil.
 The film explores his relationships with his second wife Martha and his estranged son Rolf as he justifies his actions at Auschwitz concentration camp.